aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fileformatinfo/_index.md

 ```

-Gets whether the file is protected by Microsoft Rights Management Server.
+Indicates whether the file is protected by Microsoft Rights Management Server.

 **Returns:**
 boolean